Thoughts

 Rogers Calls for End to VPNs

 At a conference on 26 February 2015, a Rogers executive called for the Canadian government to shut down VPNs.
 Here is Dr. Michael Geist’s take on the matter.
-VPNs, or “virtual private networks”, are a technology used to securely link two physically non-connected networks, and make it is as though the two were one seamless network […]
+VPNs, or […]